-This section details the accounting and financial management policies and procedures to be used in the implementation of the Project.
+This section provides details on the accounting and financial management policies and procedures to be used in the implementation of the Project.
 It incorporates all the covenants of the Agreements as well as those of the Government of St. Vincent and the Grenadines as specified in the Financial Regulations.
+A more in-depth treatment of the Project's accounting and financial management policies and procedures in provided in the Project's Accounting Policies and Procedures Manual.